philiphubbard/Agl/README.txt

 * The Apple "OpenGL ES Programming Guide for iOS" states that vertex array objects are more efficient in iOS if vertex data is interleaved.
 Consider switching to this approach.

+* Consider an approach for testing the OpenGL rendering capabilities of Agl, presumably with a test application that does some simple, predictable rendering an uses raw OpenGL calls to read back the rendered image so it can be verified.